viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 **The specification makes this same distinction**, interestingly.

-Technically, functions never "belong" to objects, so saying that a function that just happens to be accessed on an object reference is automatically a "method" seems a bit of a stretch of semantics.
+Về mặt kỹ thuật, hàm không bao giờ thuộc về object, vậy nên nói rằng một hàm chỉ xảy ra để truy cập trên một tham chiếu object sẽ mặc nhiên là một "phương thức" được coi là phức tạp về mặt ngữ nghĩa.

-It _is_ true that some functions have `this` references in them, and that _sometimes_ these `this` references refer to the object reference at the call-site.
+Đúng là có một số hàm có `this` references in them, and that _sometimes_ these `this` references refer to the object reference at the call-site.
 But this usage really does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best.

 Every time you access a property on an object, that is a **property access**, regardless of the type of value you get back.
 If you _happen_ to get a function from that property access, it's not magically a "method" at that point.
 There's nothing special (outside of possible implicit `this` binding as explained earlier) about a function that comes from a property access.